xieyuheng/inner/persons/judea-pearl/causality.md

 but the surface phenomena of the causal machinery that underlies and propels our understanding of the world.

+- **Xie:** I thought the idea of "force" is not about physical reality, but a product of our causal way of understanding our observation.

+  The structural causal model (reactive model) is essential to understanding causality.

+  We understand the world by causal relations, is the same as we understand the world by reactive models.

+  For examples:

+  - In physics, we use the concept of "force" to understand movement, that is where we try to use a cause -- the force, to understand movement.

 ## Contents

 The sequence of discussion follows more or less the chronological order